oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_private_endpoint_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple DatabaseToolsPrivateEndpoint resources in Oracle Cloud Infrastructure
-- Returns a list of DatabaseToolsPrivateEndpoints.
+- Returns a list of Database Tools private endpoints.
 - If *database_tools_private_endpoint_id* is specified, the details of a single DatabaseToolsPrivateEndpoint will be returned.